erkac/f5-bigip-letsencrypt/README.md

 You have to run `./domains.sh` script before you continue with this how-to and then every-time you modify `domains.txt` file.

 ### hook.sh
-This [script](./letsencrypt/hook.sh) just manage the F5 configuration, it's ok to use it in default configuration.
-No need to change it, unless you need some extra features.
+This [script](./letsencrypt/hook.sh) just manages the F5 configuration, it's ok to use it in default configuration.
+No need to change it, unless you need some extra features. if you are wondering how the challenge from Let's Encypt is responded or how the client-ssl profile is updated... it's this script which does all the magic.

 > Seems that the `tmsh` commands used in this script are not valid for TMOS v12.1.
 If it is your case, please use [hook-v12-1.sh](./letsencrypt/hook-v12-1.sh).
 Don't forget to rename it to `hook.sh` before using it.